aqilt29/peoples-purchasing/README.md

     * Serve index.html to client

 2. Approval Email Worker
-  1. Approval Workflow
     1. Take document ID from Queue
     2. Lookup document PR on ID
     3. Build Email
         * HTML for email with approval API buttons
         * Attachment PR as HTML *iOS can render the HTML*
     4. Look up managers
     5. Email all of the managers
     6. Delete Item from SQS

 3. Approval Notification Worker
   1. take document ID from Queue